 Another intriguing little church is Agios Stephanos, which was stone-chiselled inside a cave by the water's edge.
 It is around a 16 minute journey by boat from Galissas and a few steps take you from the water’s edge up to the chapel.
 Legend has it that this little church was built by a fisherman who was saved after struggling with a giant octopus.
 It was an offering to the saint for his salvation.

 Megas Gialos' beach is partly shaded by tamarisk trees and here you can swim in crystal clear waters.
-The village offers a good number of hotels and rented rooms that are literally a step away from the sea shore.
-This location also provides good access to most of the south beaches of the island including the quiet beach of Ampela, one of the smallest on Syros.
+The village offers a good number of hotels and rented rooms that are literally a few steps from the sea.
+This location also provides good access to most of the southern beaches on the island including the quiet beach of Ampela, one of the smallest on Syros.
 Local buses run frequently to and from Megas Gialos.